jimdigriz/freeradius-oauth2-perl/README.md

 ## HTTPS Requests

-If you edit [`module`](./module) and set `debug = yes` for the configuration for the Perl `oauth2_perl` section, the debugging output will also include the plaintext HTTP requests and responses between the module and Azure.
+If you edit [`module`](./module) and set `debug = yes` for the configuration for the Perl `oauth2_perl` section, the debugging output will also include the plaintext HTTP requests and responses between the module and Azure; the output includes passwords and credential tokens used.

 **N.B.** do not leave this enabled in production!